Q1. What is JSON and why is it widely used in applications?

 Python converts JSON strings into dictionaries using json.loads().

-This conversion allows easy data manipulation in Python.
 JSON files can also be read and written using json.load() and json.dump().
 This process is commonly asked in Python interviews.

 Q5.
 Difference between JSON and XML